-Company Name

-Relationship with the Company

-Renren Inc.

-Parent of the Company

-Shareholder Value Fund (SVF)

-A principal shareholder of the Company after the SPAC Transaction

-Details of related party balances and transactions as of December 31, 2018 and 2019 are as follows:
+Company Name Relationship with the Company Renren Inc. The controlling shareholder of the Company Shareholder Value Fund (SVF) A shareholder of the Company after the SPAC Transaction Ningbo Jiusheng Automobile Sales Co., Ltd. ("Jiusheng") A entity untimately controlled by Mr. Lin Mingjun, who is appointed as Chief Executive Officer of the Company in November 2020

-Amounts due to related parties
+Amouns due to related parties consisted of the following: